cmiles/PointlessWaymarksProject/PointlessWaymarks.CloudBackupGui/README.md

 ![JobEditor](../PointlessWaymarks.CloudBackupScreenShots/Pointless-Waymarks-Cloud-Backup-Command-Line-Runner-Progress.jpg "Command Line Job Runner")

-*At this point there are no public installers/releases from the Pointless Waymarks Project - using this project is probably only appropriate if you enjoy debugging and working on code, but the code does inc~~~~ludes scripts to easily create published/installable versions on your local system.*
+*At this point there are no public installers/releases from the Pointless Waymarks Project - using this project is probably only appropriate if you enjoy debugging and working on code, but the code does include scripts to easily create published/installable versions on your local system.*